-- ICBA will continue to warn regulators that overly conservative safety and soundness and compliance exams are having an adverse impact on the ability of community banks to lend and are impairing their ability to support economic growth.
-To prevent unnecessary bank failures, the examiners must exercise appropriate restraint.
+- ICBA will continue to warn regulators about overly conservative safety and soundness and compliance exams and the general “gotcha” mentality of examiners.
 Overall, there needs to be a more flexible supervisory approach to community banking.

 - ICBA will resist efforts by the regulators to impose hard concentration limits on any type of lending.

 - Examiners should exercise more flexibility with regard to those banking institutions that have been deferring TruPS dividends for up to five years to preserve capital.

 - Community banks are concerned that certain restrictions or practices that apply to the largest banks will come down to their level as “best practices.”
 Examiners should not apply large bank practices to community banks that operate according to a different, less complex, and more conservative business model.

 - Community banks that have proper and balanced controls in place should be able to provide payment processing services for customers engaged in legal, higher-risk activities such as payday lending.
 It is beyond the scope of the supervisory process to prohibit or discourage community banks from providing these services.
 ICBA opposes a supervisory process that places community banks at a competitive disadvantage to larger institutions due to inconsistent oversight.

 - ICBA supports legislation that would reform the appellate process for agency decisions or actions and allow bankers to appeal to an independent council or ombudsman office an adverse determination made by an examiner in an exam report.

 - In some cases of bank failure, the FDIC, in its capacity as receiver, has gone too far in its attempts to recover from directors and officers on the grounds of negligence or gross negligence.
 The business judgment rule in most states should protect bank directors and officers from business decisions made in the ordinary course of business.